LASER-UMASS/TacTok/README.md

 ### Training Examples (proof steps)

 1. Proofs steps used in the paper are found in `processed.tar.gz`, which can be downloaded from the replication package link provided above.
-This should be copied into `TacTok/TacTok`
+This should be copied into `TacTok/`
 2. To extract new proofs, run `python extract_proof_steps.py`.
+3. To generate new proof steps that have `prev_tokens` field, run `python process_proof_steps.py`.
+This will generate `processed/proof_steps`.

 ## 4. Training TacTok